 Work on the Tukwila-specific portion of the plan is underway, beginning with the development of a Public Engagement Plan.
-Public engagement will be joint effort between the consultant and the City staff, and will be conducted through stakeholder interviews, focus groups, and an online open house/forum.
+Public engagement is a joint effort between the consultant and the City staff, and will be conducted through stakeholder interviews, focus groups, and an online open house/forum.

-The Public Engagement Plan will have an equity focus communicating the idea that safe and affordable places to live are connected to the other essential conditions for wellbeing - inclusive schools, access to vital services (such as transportation and open space to reduce health disparities), and living-wage jobs.
-Our work to advance equity and social justice through housing will ensure that communities are designed and developed to allow fuller participation in economic, social, and political life, particularly for frontline communities.
+The Public Engagement Plan has an equity focus communicating the idea that safe and affordable places to live are connected to the other essential conditions for wellbeing - inclusive schools, access to vital services (such as transportation and open space to reduce health disparities), and living-wage jobs.

-The list of stakeholders is being developed, but key groups will include Tukwila residents and people with lived experiences in the TOD area, faith-based organizations, city staff, housing developers with experience in Tukwila, cultural organizations, landlords, and children/youth.
+The list of stakeholders includes people from key groups: Tukwila residents and people with lived experiences in the TOD area, faith-based organizations, city staff, housing developers with experience in Tukwila, cultural organizations, landlords, and children/youth.